 We are also part of the Emotionally Health Schools Project and together with the Egerton RESPECT culture offer an Inclusive Education.
 We have a whole school approach to Wellbeing.
 All staff at Egerton promote the positive mental health and wellbeing of all our children and staff.
 We have a Wellbeing Team in place.
 We undertake referrals and also plan specific support.
 This approach is also embedded within school throughout our BRAVE Curriculum.

 - Mrs A Hooper ( Headteacher, Safeguarding and Wellbeing Lead)

-- Mr A Cornes (Deputy Head Teacher and Safeguarding Deputy and Wellbeing Deputy)
+- Miss M Babinska (Deputy Head Teacher, Safeguarding and Wellbeing Deputy)

 - Mrs E Broadbent (Special Educational Needs and Wellbeing Co-ordinator)

 - Mrs Lesley Davies - ELSA trained Teaching Assistant

 We have listed below some of the agencies that we work closely with and who can offer further support to our families: Both Egerton School and the agencies below form part of the ‘Local Offer’ for Cheshire East.
 These services and agencies can be found via the Cheshire East Local Offer – Livewell. https://www.cheshireeast.gov.uk/livewell/livewell.aspx

 SK10 1EA Tel: 01625 374794